Faculty/Staff Information on Library Resources

 Turnitin.com then returns a "lack of originality" rating for the paper (the percentage of a paper's content with matching sources).
 If any portions of the paper come from other sources, you will be able to see the student's paper and the original source side by side.
 The matching text in both documents is color coded for easy comparison.

-The Library will run student's papers through Turnitin at their request unless their instructor has opted their class out.
-Students who have used Turnitin before often want to use it again in subsequent classes.
-The Libraries offer this service for those classes that don't use Turnitin.
+The Library will run student's papers through Turnitin at their request.
+Students who have used Turnitin before often want to use it again in subsequent classes, even if their instructor isn't requiring it.
 The Library sends a copy of the originality report to them and their instructor along with the document "Understanding Turnitin Originality Reports" (see below).
 The Libraries do not submit the student paper to the Turnitin student database for archiving until after the semester is over.
 That way if the student subsequently submits their paper to Turnitin through your class after submitting it to the Library, Turnitin will not find an exact match and block your view of that student's paper and their originality report.
 After the semester is over, we submit it to the student database and then it is available for matching against other subsequent semesters' papers.

 How to Get Started